Lightstreamer/Lightstreamer-kafka-connector/README.md

 # QUICK START: Set up in 5 minutes

-To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, we have prepared an accessible quickstart application located in the [`examples/quickstart`](/examples/quickstart/) directory.
+To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, we have prepared an accessible quick start application located in the [`examples/quickstart`](/examples/quickstart/) directory.
 This streamlined application facilitates real-time streaming of data from a Kafka topic directly to a web interface.
 It leverages a modified version of the [Stock List Demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client), specifically adapted to demonstrate Kafka integration.
 This setup is designed for rapid comprehension, enabling you to swiftly grasp and observe the connector's performance in a real-world scenario.

 ![QuickStart Diagram](/pictures/quickstart-diagram.png)